arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

   EthernetInit();
 }
 ```
-In the `loop()` function, the WiFi and BLE connections are verified continuously alongside the sensor readings.
+In the `loop()` function, the Wi-Fi® and BLE connections and sensor readings are continuously verified.

 ```arduino
 void loop() {